 dZ[x, y] = s’Z[PicWidthInSamplesZ – x – 1, y]

-ver_flip equal to 1 specifies that the decoded picture shall be flipped vertically (after applying horizontal flipping when hor_flip set) for display. ver_flip equal to 0 specifies that the decoded picture shall not be flipped vertically.
+ver_flip equal to 1 specifies that the decoded picture should be flipped vertically (after applying horizontal flipping when hor_flip set) for display. ver_flip equal to 0 specifies that the decoded picture should not be flipped vertically.

 If ver_flip is equal to 1, then the decoded picture is flipped as follows: